Associate Professor Paola Boarin

 MSc (Architecture), PhD (Architectural Technology)

-Dr Paola Boarin graduated with a Master of Science degree in Architecture from the Department of Architecture of the University of Ferrara, Italy, where she received also a PhD. in Architectural Technology.
+Dr Paola Boarin graduated with a Master of Science in Architecture from the Department of Architecture of the University of Ferrara, Italy, where she received also a PhD in Architectural Technology.

-Since 2011, she has been collaborating with the Green Building Council of Italy on the development of sustainability rating systems as Chair of the Technical Advisory Group ‘Historic Building’ and Vice-Chair of the Technical Advisory Group (Academic) ‘Materials and Resources’.
+Paola has been collaborating with the Green Building Council of Italy since 2011 by leading the development of sustainability rating systems as Chair of the Technical Advisory Group ‘Historic Building’ and Vice-Chair of the Technical Advisory Group (Academic) ‘Materials and Resources’.
+This collaboration resulted in the development and publication of GBC Historic Building®, the first and only rating tool assessing the level of sustainability of conservation-related interventions on historic buildings.

-Her research addresses the link between architecture, technology and environment, with a focus on adaptive reuse, sustainable design, post-occupancy evaluation and performance assessment of buildings.
-Paola has extensively worked on sustainable adaptation and energy retrofit of existing and heritage buildings, on the sustainable regeneration of historic villages and on the development of environmental sustainability assessment tools for preservation-related interventions on pre-industrial buildings.
+Her research addresses the links between architecture, technology and environment, with a focus on sustainable conservation, adaptation and retrofit of existing and heritage buildings, regenerative design and post-occupancy evaluation of buildings (new constructions and existing buildings, also with heritage significance) and the wider neighbourhood scale.
+She has extensively worked on the sustainable adaptation and energy retrofit of existing and heritage buildings, on the sustainable regeneration of historic villages and on the development of environmental sustainability assessment tools, particularly for preservation-related interventions on heritage and character buildings.

 Research | Current

-- Innovative approaches for sustainable heritage adaptation, with attention to assessment methods towards an integrated design process.
+- Innovative approaches for sustainable restoration and adaptive reuse, with attention to assessment methods towards a holistic and integrated design process.

 Teaching | Current